 - Immersion experiences to connect with local individuals and families

-- Small groups of no more than 10 participants
+- Small groups of up to 15 participants

 - Hands-on learning for creative development